30 Enchanting Hideaways in the U.S. You've Never Heard of

 Though it's a town known mainly for water sports, Coeur d'Alene boasts much more than water-based fun.
 For enthusiasts of the great outdoors, there is an abundance of adventure—from zipline tours through the cascading mountain ranges to extreme ski runs in the winter, this town has it all.
 And, for those seeking indoor excursions, the area is home to a number of art galleries, historical centers (one that even involves panning your own gold), and a thriving nightlife.

-Pro tip: Established in 1904, the Blackwell Hotel in downtown Coeur d'Alene brings a perfect blend of sophistication, charm, and history into every room, promising a truly memorable stay.
+Pro tip: Established in 1904, the Blackwell Hotel in downtown Coeur d'Alene brings a perfect blend of sophistication, charm, and history into every room.

 Stinson Beach, California

 While many may not consider the northern California coastline when planning their next sun-soaked getaway, Stinson Beach, located just outside of San Francisco, is the perfect place for those craving the California sun without dealing with the often overcrowded beaches.
 Aside from digging your toes in the sand, beachgoers can appreciate the hiking trails, fishing, surfing, and countless other activities available—so feel free to leave that Danielle Steel novel at home.

 Pro tip: For a true taste of Stinson Beach, stop for refreshments at The Siren Canteen, which serves California-inspired cuisine at the base of a lifeguard tower.

 Where to fly: Roswell International Air Center, or El Paso International Airport